NVIDIA-RTX/NVIGI-3d-Sample/README.md

 The model directories under `<ROOT>/nvigi.models` will, in some cases, include a Windows batch file named `download.bat`.
 Double-clicking these files will download publicly-available models that can be used in the sample once downloaded.
 These are referred to as "manually downloaded" models.
 Other directories will include a `README.txt` file that describes how to download and set up the model; these are commonly NVIDIA NGC models that require the developer to be signed into their authorized developer account on NGC in order to access them.
 See the `README.txt` for the model in question for details.

-At the very least, in order to run the 3D Sample, we recommend downloading at **least** one `nvigi.plugin.asr.ggml`, one `nvigi.plugin.gpt.ggml` and one  `nvigi.plugin.tts.asqflow` to avoid an error dialog in the Sample that indicates no local models are available.
+At the very least, in order to run the 3D Sample, we recommend downloading at **least** one `nvigi.plugin.asr.ggml`, one `nvigi.plugin.gpt.ggml` and one  `nvigi.plugin.tts.asqflow-*` to avoid an error dialog in the Sample that indicates no local models are available.

 ### Setting up the GPT Cloud Plugin